We’ve been there before—

 But that’s the thing — this is your first job, and so you don’t have experience.

-And if you’re unsure how to write a good CV with no experience, this article will help you write a job-winning CV with:
+So if you’re unsure how to write a good CV with no experience, this article will help you write a job-winning CV.

-Here are three great CV examples for different situations and industries, none of which have previous work experience.
+Here are three great CV examples for people in different situations and industries, none of whom have previous work experience.

 If you’re a university student with no formal work experience, utilise your key skills and education sections to impress employers.